May 1st slogans

 The May 1st slogans were a group of 23 political slogans issued by the Central Committee of the Chinese Communist Party (CCP) on May 1, 1948, International Labor Day.
-They were responded to by China's democratic parties and laid the foundation for the establishment of the Chinese People's Political Consultative Conference and the multi-party cooperation and political consultation system under the leadership of the CCP.
+They laid the foundation for the establishment of the Chinese People's Political Consultative Conference and what the CCP terms the "multi-party cooperation and political consultation system" under its leadership.